- Owner of the shop since 1996. Dive Safety Officer for the University of West Florida’s Scientific Diving program since 2010

 - Why did you start diving?
 I began diving because my dad was a police diver in Louisville, KY and I was obsessed with the water.
 I loved the idea of being able to see an entirely new environment beneath the surface.
 I loved diving so much, I decided to get my masters in Maritime Archaeology and continue to have to opportunity to continue diving as a career.

 - What is your favorite local dive site and why?
 I have a few local dive sites that are near and dear to my heart, so it is difficult to just pick one.
-My favorite shore dive in the Fort Pickens Jetties, specifically at night.
+My favorite shore dive is hands down the Fort Pickens Jetties, specifically at night.
 You can see tons of marine life and it is a quick walk into the water from your truck!
-My favorite off-shore dive site is the San Pablo (AKA Russian Freighter), this wreck has such a cool history, and was ultimately sunk by practice bombers on Project Campbell in the mid 1940s.
+My favorite off-shore dive site is probably the San Pablo (AKA Russian Freighter), this wreck has such a cool history, and was ultimately sunk by practice bombers on Project Campbell in the mid 1940s.
 The hull is still intact and has tons of marine life living around the site.
-Typically you can find a moray eel hanging out near the wreck.
+Typically you can find a moray eel hanging out near the wreck, but I am excited to check out all of the wrecks around the Gulf.

 - Sales Associate and tank technician